Author: Meg Graeme (Natural Solutions, Marine and Terrestrial Ecologists Ltd)

-All saltmarsh is significant in Kawhia Harbour due to its limited extent – primarily dictated by the harbour geology, but also due to past infilling.
+All saltmarsh is significant in Raglan Harbour due to its limited extent – primarily dictated by the harbour geology, but also due to past infilling.
 Similarly all remaining freshwater wetlands/swamp forest that backs onto estuarine wetland should be actively preserved and enhanced due to its scarcity and habitat value.

 Click on highlighted areas on this map for a zoomed in view.

 |Appendix I||Figures 1 – 27||11|